vmware-archive/nsxraml/md-version/nsxvapi.md

 by using REST APIs.

 ### Policy-based IPSec VPN
-In a policy-based IPSec VPN, you can connect multiple local subnets behind the NSX Edge with the peer subnets on the remote VPN site by using IPSec tunnels.
+In a policy-based IPSec VPN, you explicitly configure the subnets behind the NSX Edge on the local site that require secure and encrypted communication with the remote subnets on the peer site.

+When the local IPSec VPN site originates traffic from unprotected local subnets to the protected remote subnets on the peer site, the traffic is dropped.

 The local subnets behind an NSX Edge must have address ranges that do not overlap with the IP addresses on the peer VPN site.